thiagohersan-www/thiagohersan.com/_posts/2014-12-15-spectrum-dominance-radio.md

 ![](/assets/projects/spectrum-dominance-radio/reports.jpg)

-Unlike full-spectrum dominance, Spectrum Dominance Radio acts very locally, promoting the occupation of different virtual spaces.
+As a reaction to full-spectrum dominance, Spectrum Dominance Radio acts very locally, promoting the occupation of different virtual spaces.
 It creates songs of protest by recontextualizing messages from social networking sites, and transmits them over analog radio waves.
 It explores how technology can be used to legitimize uses of public spaces, and if physical spaces can be used to resignify and give relevance to digital communications.

 ![](/assets/projects/spectrum-dominance-radio/diagram01.jpg)